ocskier/deploy-apps-lesson/README.md

     git push origin main
     ```

-2. Deploy your app on GH-Pages by selecting on your Github the main branch under `Settings --> Pages` and then clicking `Save` - navigate to the link provided, **OR**
+2. Deploy your app on GH-Pages by selecting on your Github the main branch under `Settings --> Pages`, under Branch change the None dropdown to the `main` branch, then click `Save` - navigate to the link provided, **OR**

 3. Navigate to [Netlify](https://app.netlify.com) sign up for an account by authenticating thru the Github option, and follow these directions [step-by-step-guide-deploying](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/)